-There is 50 years of research into homophobia and transphobia in sport (timeline).
+There is 50 years of research into homophobia and transphobia in sport (see timeline).

-The International Olympic Committee’s panel of scientists recently reviewed this research, for the third time since 2007, and again concluded LGBTQ child and adult athletes have a uniquely “high risk” of experiencing psychological, physical, and sexual abuse in sport.
+The International Olympic Committee’s panel of scientists recently reviewed this research, for the third time since 2007.
+They again concluded LGBTQ child and adult athletes have a uniquely “high risk” of experiencing psychological, physical, and sexual abuse in sport.

 Being the target of homophobic language, or even being exposed to this language in sport, increases the likelihood that LGBTQ young people will self-harm, attempt suicide, or experience depression and anxiety.
 The frequent use of this language is also a key participation deterrent.